InterSystems SQL Reference

 .
 Attempting to do so generates an SQLCODE -37 error.

-Unlike most other aggregate functions, the ALL and DISTINCT keywords, including MAX(DISTINCT BY(col2) col1)
+Unlike most other aggregate functions, the ALL and DISTINCT keywords, including MAX(DISTINCT BY(col2) col1), perform no operation in MAX.
+They are provided for SQL–92 compatibility.

 The specified field used by MAX